Abdallah-Darwish/UniversityProjects/Assembly-Tetris/README.md

 - [Nasm](https://www.nasm.us/)

 ## Running
-- Execute [build.py](https://github.com/Abdallah-Darwish/UniversityProjects/blob/main/Assembly-Tetris/build.py) to build the game
+- Run [build.py](https://github.com/Abdallah-Darwish/UniversityProjects/blob/main/Assembly-Tetris/build.py) to build the game
 - Run the game, you can use keys (A S D) to move the piece and (W) to rotate it.

 ## Screenshots